seanox/aspect-js/README.md

 # Changes
-## 1.4.0 20211210
+## 1.5.0 2022xxxx (upcoming version)
+BF: Review: Optimization and corrections
-BF: Composite: Correction in the use of attributes
+BF: Documentation: Correction of encoding
-BF: Composite Expression Language: Line breaks in the expressions are supported
-BF: Composite: Correction for a URL without a file
-BF: DataSource: Correction for a URL without a file
+BF: Build: Optimization / correction of the release process
-BF: MVC SiteMap: Correction of the method customize when using variable paths
+BF: Composite Events: Correction of the missing selector for:
-BF: Review: Correction/optimization JavaScript (no functional change)
-BF: Test: Correction in determining the browser engine for WebKit and Blink
+BF: Test: Correction of the output of failed assertions
-CR: Composite Expression Language: Added keywords eeq (===), nee (!==)
+CR: Reactive: Added for a reactivity rendering
+CR: Composite: Added a domain concept based on namespaces
+CR: Composite Events: Extended of EVENT_RENDER_NEXT for generated text nodes
+CR: Composite: Aligned to the syntax for: COMPOSITE_ID / ELEMENT_ID / CUSTOMIZE_SCOPE
-CR: Composite: Added attribute strict for loading of modules/composites
+CR: Composite: Extension of the element id for an optional reference
-CR: Extension Namespace: Added method create
+CR: NPM: Change to a package with scope (is also already in 1.4.0)
+CR: Build: Releases are now only available on the release page
+CR: Build: Switch to UglifyJS
-CR: Extension: Added method window.location.combine to combine paths
+CR: Server: Added Ant task to start and stop
-CR: License: Changed to Apache License Version 2.0
+CR: Playground: Added as a playground for development
-CR: Test: Integration of a web server
+CR: Test: Update web server to version 5.5.x
-CR: Test: Removal of the Edge engine after switching to Chromium
-CR: Test: Removal of the distinction between MacOS and iOS
+CR: Test: Added Assert.assertUndefined(...) / Assert.assertNotUndefined(...)

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)